The Diffuse Radiation Field at High Galactic Latitudes: Introduction

 \section{Introduction}

 The diffuse radiation at high latitudes is, by definition, a combination of the diffuse Galactic light (DGL) and the extragalactic background light (EBL).
 The largest component of the DGL at low latitudes is the light from Galactic plane stars scattered by interstellar dust \citep{Jura1979} but this will be at a minimum at the poles where there is little dust.
 Thus much of the diffuse light at the poles might be expected to be from the EBL \citep{Bowyer1991, Henry1991}.
 As a result, there were many observations of the cosmic ultraviolet background at the pole and we have listed them in Table \ref{tab:pole_obs}.
-The typical flux in the far ultraviolet (FUV: 1300 --- 1800 \AA) was 200 -- 300 ph\ cm$^{-2}$ s$^{-1}$ sr$^{-1}$ \AA$^{-1}$ (hereafter photon units) with fluxes of 300 --- 600 \photu\ in the near ultraviolet (NUV: 1800 --- 3200 \AA).
+The typical surface brightness was 200 -- 300 ph\ cm$^{-2}$ s$^{-1}$ sr$^{-1}$ \AA$^{-1}$ (hereafter photon units) in the far ultraviolet (FUV: 1300 -- 1800 \AA) and 300 -- 600 \photu\ in the near ultraviolet (NUV: 1800 -- 3200 \AA).